 This course studies the major theatrical movements of the first half of the 20th century, emphasizing plays as they were performed in the theater of the time.
 Work includes readings, discussions, written assignments, projects and lectures.
 This counts toward the stage and its plays requirement for the major.
 Sophomore standing.
 Generally offered every third year.

 This course will focus on plays of the last 20 years by British and American playwrights, taught from the practitioner's perspective.
 Students will read plays by such writers as Antoinette Nwandu, Caryl Churchill, Jordan Harrison, Martin McDonagh, Bruce Norris, Annie Baker, David Lindsay-Abaire, Amy Herzog, Branden Jacobs-Jenkins, Matthew Lopez, Alice Birch, Jackie Sibbles Drury, and Sanaz Toossi.
 Assigned work will include papers, quizzes, reading scenes aloud in class, and an active presence in class discussion.
 This counts toward the Stage and its Plays requirement for the major.
-Sophomore standing.
 Prerequisite: DRAM 111.
 Generally offered every third year.

 South Africa has a rich tradition of theater that reflects the diversity and history of the country, drawing influence from both indigenous African and Western storytelling traditions.
 Students investigate South African theater of the last half-century with an emphasis on textual understanding for the stage.
 Readings are drawn from the works of Todd Matshikiza, Pat Williams, Athol Fugard, Percy Mtwa, Mbongeni Ngema, Barney Simon, Zakes Mda, Pieter-Dirk Uys, Reza de Wet, Brett Bailey, Lara Foot Newton, William Kentridge and others.
 Work includes readings, discussions, written assignments and projects.
 This counts toward the stage and its plays requirement for the major.
 Prerequisite: DRAM 111 or sophomore standing.